Festivali i Këngës 11

-Festivali i Këngës 11 (Albanian for the "11th Song Festival") took place from 22 to 25 December 1972 in Tirana, Albania, and was organized and produced by Albanian Public Radio and Television (RTSH).
-The Albanian dictator of the time, Enver Hoxha, perceived the organizers of the event to be "Enemies of the Public", a name given to all the subjects who he considered a danger to the country.
+Festivali i Këngës 11 (Albanian for the "11th Song Festival") took place from 22 to 25 December 1972 in Tirana, Albania, and was organized and produced by Albanian Public Radio and Television.

+The Albanian dictator of the time, Enver Hoxha, perceived the organisers of the event to be "Enemies of the Public", a name given to all the subjects who he considered a danger to the country.
 Many of them were subsequently murdered after being accused of endangering the country's mentality by introducing an immoral aspect to the show, and plotting against the government by influencing the Albanian youth.
 The claims were out of context and these murders were used as an example and a statement for future organizers.

-Skifter Këlliçi talks more extensively about this historic event in his book Festivali i Njëmbëdhjetë (The 11th festival).
+The program

+The festival was held on the 24th, 25th and 26th of December 1972, over three nights.
+All 20 songs were presented on the first night, resung on the second one, and only the selection of the 10 best songs were sung again in the final.

+The winner of the festival was Tonin Tërshana with "Kur vjen pranvera" (When spring comes).